ulta-plus/vpnn-client/README.md

 If the build fails with the following error
 ```
 make: ***
-[$(PROJECTDIR)/client/build/AmneziaVPN.build/Debug-iphoneos/wireguard-go-bridge/goroot/.prepared]
+[$(PROJECTDIR)/client/build/VPNNaruzhu.build/Debug-iphoneos/wireguard-go-bridge/goroot/.prepared]
 Error 1
 ```
-Add a user-defined variable to both AmneziaVPN and WireGuardNetworkExtension targets' build settings with key `PATH` and value `${PATH}/path/to/bin/folder/with/go/executable`, e.g. `${PATH}:/usr/local/go/bin`.
+Add a user-defined variable to both VPNNaruzhu and WireGuardNetworkExtension targets' build settings with key `PATH` and value `${PATH}/path/to/bin/folder/with/go/executable`, e.g. `${PATH}:/usr/local/go/bin`.

 if the above error persists on your M1 Mac, then most probably you need to install arch based CMake
 ```
 arch -arm64 brew install cmake
 ```